 You can chew it when you have a toothache.
 In addition, it alleviates digestion as it stimulates the secretion of gastric juice and accelerates the secretion of gases.
 It calms the stomach and intestines among other things.

-If ginger is regularly consumed, you can reduce chronic fatigue and improve memory.
+If the plant is regularly consumed, you can reduce chronic fatigue and improve memory.
 Most importantly, it prevents the harmful effects of free radicals and thus can destroy even cancerous cells.

 People don’t eat ginger just because of its healing effects, but mainly due to the special taste that the Asians naturally adore.
-Fresh ginger smells like lemon and has a slightly spicy, milled taste, but also refreshing.
+Fresh root smells like lemon and has a slightly spicy, milled taste, however refreshing.

-The underground stem of the ginger is used for the food preparation and not the root as many people think.
-Asians sometimes use ginger leaves in the kitchen as well.
+The underground stem of the plant is used for food preparation and not the root as many people think.
+Asians sometimes use its leaves in the kitchen as well.

 Use Ginger often

 If you have constipation, try to figure out why you have this problem.
 It is vital to know as you can prevent it in the future.
 Constipation can occur due to various reasons.
 Stress, unhealthy diet, lack of movement and other factors can make you unhappy and worried because of constipation.
-Try to enjoy a ginger tea as it should speed up your intestine movement and get your digestion system in order again.
+Try to enjoy a tea from this spicy root as it should speed up your intestine movement and get your digestion system in order again.